linjiw/linjiw.github.io/content/post/Style-optimization/index.md

 ---
 title: Neural Style Transfer
 subtitle: A Comprehensive Study on Neural Style Transfer.
 summary: I'm excited to share my recent project on Neural Style Transfer, which is a fascinating technique that combines the content of one image with the artistic style of another, resulting in a stunning and unique blend of the two.
-For this project, I used an image of Fallingwater, a famous architectural marvel, and the iconic painting Self-Portrait with Thorn Necklace and Hummingbird by Frida Kahlo as my style inspiration.

-In this project, I started by optimizing random noise in content space, which helped me understand the concept of optimizing pixels based on specific losses.
-Then, I focused on generating textures by optimizing the style only, which allowed me to grasp the connection between style-space distance and the gram matrix.
-Finally, I combined all these elements to perform the Neural Style Transfer, creating a beautiful, Frida-Kahlo-inspired rendition of Fallingwater.

-Feel free to explore the images below to see the original content image, the style image, and the final Neural Style Transfer output.
-Let your imagination run wild as you discover the endless possibilities of blending art and technology!

-🖼️ Content Image: Fallingwater
-🎨 Style Image: Self-Portrait with Thorn Necklace and Hummingbird by Frida Kahlo 🌟 Output: Frida-Kahlo-ized Fallingwater
 authors:
 - admin
 tags: